 Slovenian PM: EU must let Hungary's Orban voice ideas on its future

-BRDO, Slovenia, July 2 (Reuters) - Slovenia's prime minister said on Friday Hungarian leader Viktor Orban must be allowed to express his ideas about the European Union's future, warning that the bloc would "continue to shrink" if people are excluded from the debate.
+BRDO, Slovenia (Reuters) - Slovenia’s prime minister said on Friday Hungarian leader Viktor Orban must be allowed to express his ideas about the European Union’s future, warning that the bloc would “continue to shrink” if people are excluded from the debate.

 Janez Jansa’s comments were a further sign of a growing alliance between the nationalist leaders of Slovenia, Hungary and Poland that is worrying more liberal countries in the EU.